 When you're short on time, you don't need long gym sessions to train hard and build core strength.
 Even movie stars like Chris Hemsworth need to fit exercise around busy schedules, which is why his trainer is skilled at designing quick workouts, like this equipment-free 10-minute core routine.

 Chris Hemsworth, best known for playing Thor in Marvel's superhero film franchise, has to train hard with a set of adjustable dumbbells to build god-worthy arms and physique.
-This is why he works with life-long friend and personal trainer Luke Zocchi, who helps him prepare for each movie.
+This is why he works with life-long friend, personal trainer Luke Zocchi, who helps him prepare for each movie.

 The pair often have to hit the road for long stretches for promotional tours and other appearances, so they are used to finding a few spare moments to exercise.
-That's why we asked Luke to use his expertise to put together this quick 10-minute, no-equipment ab workout you can do from anywhere.
+That's why we asked Luke to use his expertise as Head Trainer at Centr to put together this quick 10-minute, no-equipment ab workout you can do from anywhere.

 A photo posted by on